 Work began in 1904 and was finished in less than two years.
 Then, in 1906, the accomplished horseman was thrown while riding an unfamiliar horse and broke his neck.
 He was paralyzed from his rib cage down.

 Still, he managed his family and business for a few more years until his death at age 72 in 1909.

 After passing through several ownerships, the estate was purchased in 1953 by The Navigators, an international non-denominational Christian ministry.
 For many years, the castle was almost inaccessible to local residents.

 In recent years, however, The Navigators has recognized Glen Eyrie’s importance to local history and residents.
 Now, visitors can enjoy a delicious high tea in front of a massive fireplace, and tour the castle with a guide.
 They can stroll the gardens, restored in recent years to their former glory.
 They can hike scenic Queen’s Canyon on request.
 There’s no charge to visit the property.

 Volunteer guide Bill Ricketts is knowledgeable about the property’s history, answering just about any question thrown at him.

 No, the bowling alleys are gone.
-Yes, the little general store out on the lawn was once a school house for one of Palmer’s daughters.
-Yes, there is a tunnel from house to stable, for use in inclement weather and because it’s said Palmer wanted an escape for his family in case of labor unrest.
+Yes, the little general store out on the lawn was once a schoolhouse for one of Palmer’s daughters.
+Yes, there is a tunnel from house to the stable, for use in inclement weather and because it’s said Palmer wanted an escape for his family in case of labor unrest.

 The castle now also serves as a bed-and-breakfast inn, with 18 guest rooms scattered around its 38,000 square feet of space, and if the breakfasts are as good as the high tea, they’re a treat indeed.